 Massive Darkness, a kickstarter from Cmon has now arrived and goes up against dungeon crawlers such as Castle Ravenloft, Descent 2nd Edition, Warhammer Quest, Silver Tower and Sword & Sorcery in what has become a highly competitive genre.
 This game comes with huge model content and was a success in terms of backing numbers, but all dungeon adventure games offer slight variations in play style, and so it is important to see how it stacks up.

-In terms of gameplay you need to go into playing the game knowing that this is a relatively light dungeon crawler, and is less rules heavy than say Descent 2nd edition and Sword & Sorcery.
-Enemies do have different attributes and skills but the game is very much set out before your start and there is no story telling on the way such as with Silver Tower or Sword & Sorcery, or even surprises such as in Descent 2nd edition when you use the app Road to Legend.
-It does scale well for the hero numbers, with variable mob numbers and health points which will help it get played with different sized groups.
+In terms of gameplay this is a relatively light dungeon crawler, and is less rules heavy than Descent 2nd edition and Sword & Sorcery.
+Enemies do have different attributes and skills, but the game is very much set out before your start and there is no story telling on the way such as with Silver Tower or Sword & Sorcery.
+It does scale well for the hero numbers, with variable mob numbers and health points which will help it get played with different sized groups, and will work as a solo experience.

-The game does work as a quick solo experience, some characters are preferable of course, but Bjorn especially seems to work quite well as he has a headbutt and additional wounds when in shadow available which will still deal damage even through large numbers of enemy defence dice.
-This made me quite happy as I like to be able to test run games on my own from time to time.
-Now I own a lot of dungeon crawl games and I actually bought this game largely to replace Castle Ravenloft from the Dungeons & Dragons series, which has become a little stale and limiting, and in this respect it has been a good decision, as the models, artwork and gameplay are so much better here, and it is a slightly deeper game than that particular series.
-However, complexity is still a step down from the engagement of Descent and Sword & Sorcery and for more serious gaming groups these will likely remain more popular.
-In many ways I believe depth wise Silver Tower is its closest comparison, although that game does have additional storyline to read out during each game which feels more engaging, but Massive Darkness responds with a good looking game you can unpack and play straight away.
+I own a lot of dungeon crawl games and I bought this game largely to replace Castle Ravenloft from the Dungeons & Dragons series that had become a little stale and limiting.
+However, complexity here is still a step down from the engagement of Descent and Sword & Sorcery and for more serious gaming groups these will likely remain more popular.
+I felt depth wise Silver Tower is its closest comparison, although that game does have additional storyline to read out during each game which feels more engaging, but Massive Darkness responds with miniatures you can unpack and play straight away.

-With everything considered, Massive Darkness is about fun and enjoyment, where you wont have to think too hard about strategy or look up rules over and over, and downtime is minimal, and it will be a success with the right players.
-It also looks like it will be easy for custom campaigns to be written by fans of the game, and this could ultimately be where the game starts to shine a little bit more.
+With everything considered, Massive Darkness is about fun and enjoyment, where you wont have to think too hard about strategy or look up rules, and it will be a success with the right players especially for one off games.
+However in my larger dungeon crawl collection it did not stack up as well as i was hoping.